Translation

 Spanish: As one set of my grandparents had come from Spain, I picked up quite a lot of Spanish via family life.
 I furthered my knowledge by study at GWU, but since my early 1990s move to Texas, I have used Spanish constantly, as it is a second language here.

 French: Between grade school and high school, I studied French for 6 years.
 Two more years at GWU included one year of the study of French literature—conducted in the French language.
+I've translated one novel from French.

 Russian: My study of Russian began at GWU, continued with private study later, and expanded when a Latvian UpWork client sought me out to translate 70 or so documents, slide shows, emails, and educational materials for a course which was being translated into English from Russian.
 Despite having listed no Russian proficiency in my profile, she had sought me out because of her appreciation of the power of my English writings.
+Since that initial Russian project, I have been called upon to translate YouTube scripts and several novels.

 NASA's view of Earth at night